Filter Options

 Answered by Anthony Ham

-When is the best time to visit Etosha?
+When is the best time to visit Etosha National Park?

-“An Etosha safari is best enjoyed from July to September, which falls during the Dry season.
-During these months – when lodges and tented camps are at their most expensive – expect dry conditions, firm ‘road’ surfaces, good concentrations of wildlife and big safari crowds.
-Etosha safaris in May or June have many of these advantages without the crowds and with lower prices, while October sees animals draw near to waterholes in numbers, but what makes them do so (the extreme heat) also makes it an uncomfortable time to visit.
-The Wet season, while not as strong as elsewhere in southern Africa, begins in November (which is also when migrating birds begin arriving en masse), but really takes hold in March and April, making it less ideal for Etosha safari trips.”
+“An Etosha safari is best enjoyed from May to October, which is the Dry season.
+During these months you can expect dry conditions, firm ‘road’ surfaces, good numbers of wildlife and big safari crowds.
+Lodges and tented camps are at their most expensive.
+High season begins in July, so Etosha safaris in May or June have many of these advantages without the crowds and with lower prices.
+October sees animals draw near to waterholes in large numbers, but what makes them do so (the extreme heat) also makes it an uncomfortable time to visit.
+The Wet season, while not as intense as elsewhere in southern Africa, begins in November and really takes hold from January to March.
+This is a less ideal time for Etosha safari trips.
+It is, however, when migrating birds are in the park.”

 More about the best time to visit Etosha 1